 It works.
 It’s no wonder Dan is questioning the ideas of other strategies.

-If it were that simple, though, our job at The Oxford Club, well… we certainly wouldn’t need 85 employees.
+If it were that simple, though, well… we certainly wouldn’t need 85 employees.
 We’d publish Alex’s pivotal portfolio and call it a day.

 But it’s not that simple… Again, there’s that pesky element of time.